-- Does this loan represent more than 10 percent of their net worth?
+- Does this loan represent more than 10% of their net worth?

 - Would this family member be upset if you became unable to pay back the loan in full?

-If the answer is yes to any of these questions, you should not accept money from the family member from grad school.
+If the answer is yes to any of these questions, grad students should not accept money from the family member.